How to Deploy Website With Cloudflare Workers And Azure DevOps CI/CD

 Cloudflare Workers (Wrangler)

-A front-end application can be deployed in a variety of ways.
-Like Docker, Kubernetes, and a hosted virtual machine.
+Developers can deploy front-end applications like Docker, Kubernetes, and a hosted virtual machine in many ways.
 However, hosting a static website is presently the cheapest and most convenient option.
 There are several platforms to choose from, including Github Pages, Firebase, Surge, Netlify, and Cloudflare Workers, which will be demonstrated in this post.

 Generators such as Gatsby, Nuxt.js, and Next.js make it easy to create modern static web pages (I used the react app for this post).